On the additive structure of algebraic valuations of polynomial semirings: Notation and Background

 \subsection{Valuation Monoids and Semirings of $\nn_0[X]$}

-As for monoids, every semiring we deal with here is cancellative and commutative.
-Accordingly, we say that a triple $(S,+, \cdot)$, where $(S,+)$ and $(S \setminus \{0\}, \cdot)$ are monoids, is a \emph{semiring} if the multiplicative operation distributes over the additive operation, and the equality $0 \cdot x = x \cdot 0 = 0$ holds for every $x \in S$.
-As it is customary we shall denote a semiring $(S,+, \cdot)$ simply by $S$.
+As we have assumed for monoids, every semiring we deal with here is cancellative and commutative.
+Accordingly, we say that a triple $(S,+, \cdot)$, where $(S,+)$ and $(S \setminus \{0\}, \cdot)$ are monoids, is a \emph{semiring} if the multiplicative operation distributes over the additive operation, and the equality $0 \cdot x = 0$ holds for every $x \in S$.
+As it is customary, we shall denote a semiring $(S,+, \cdot)$ simply by $S$.
 The monoid $(S,+)$ is the \emph{additive monoid} of $S$.

-All the semirings we consider in this paper are homomorphic images of the semiring of polynomials $\nn_0[X]$.
-For $\alpha \in \rr \setminus \{0\}$, we call the semiring $\{f(\alpha) : f(X) \in \nn_0[X]\}$ the \emph{semiring valuation} of $\nn_0[X]$ at $\alpha$, and we denote it by $S_\alpha$.
-It is clear that $S_\alpha$ is the subsemiring of $\rr$ generated by $\alpha$.
-From now on, we reserve the notation $\nn_0[\alpha]$ for the additive monoid of $S_\alpha$, which we call the \emph{monoid valuation} of $\nn_0[X]$ at $\alpha$ (or simply a \emph{monoid valuation} of $\nn_0[X]$).
-When $\alpha$ is an algebraic number (resp., a rational number), we call $S_\alpha$ an \emph{algebraic semiring valuation} (resp., a \emph{rational semiring valuation}) of $\nn_0[X]$, and we call $\nn_0[\alpha]$ an \emph{algebraic monoid valuation} (resp., a \emph{rational monoid valuation}) of $\nn_0[X]$.\footnote{The rational semiring valuations of $\nn_0[X]$ were recently investigated in \cite{CGG20} under the term ``cyclic rational semirings".} Here we are primarily interested in algebraic monoid valuations of $\nn_0[X]$.
+All the semirings we consider in this paper are real homomorphic images of the semiring of polynomials $\nn_0[X]$.
+For $\alpha \in \rr \setminus \{0\}$, we call the semiring $\{f(\alpha) : f(X) \in \nn_0[X]\}$ the \emph{semiring valuation} of $\nn_0[X]$ at~$\alpha$ or simply a \emph{semiring valuation} of $\nn_0[X]$.
+It is clear that the semiring valuation of $\nn_0[X]$ at $\alpha$ is the subsemiring of $\rr$ generated by $\alpha$.
+Unless we explicitly state otherwise, from now on we reserve the notation $\nn_0[\alpha]$ for the additive monoid of the semiring valuation of $\nn_0[X]$ at~$\alpha$, which we call the \emph{monoid valuation} of $\nn_0[X]$ at $\alpha$ or simply a \emph{monoid valuation} of $\nn_0[X]$.
+When $\alpha$ is transcendental, the algebraic and arithmetic properties of $\nn_0[\alpha]$ are similar to those of the polynomial semiring $\nn_0[X]$.
+We will summarize them in the following proposition.
+For the sake of completeness, we include the proof of the next proposition; however, it is fair to remark that all the assertions of the proposition should be somehow known and are not too surprising in any case.